Bank of Åland: The acquisition of Kaupthing Bank Sverige AB

 In October 2008 Kaupthing hf in Iceland was nationalized and the shares in the subsidiary Kaupthing Bank Sverige AB were taken by the Swedish National Bank as a pledge.
 In March 2009 Bank of Åland Plc acquired most of Kaupthing's Swedish activities.

 Bank of Åland paid SEK 388 million for the companies Kaupthing Bank Sverige AB, Kaupthing Fonder AB and Alpha Management Company S.A, with a total balance sheet of SEK 5 billion and an equity of SEK 832 million.
 The acquisition included operations in private banking, wealth management and institutional equity trading.
 Most of the lending to companies was not included in the deal, but was transferred to its parent company Kaupthing hf.
 The liquidity support Kaupthing Bank Sverige AB received from the Bank of Sweden in autumn 2008 was repaid in full.
-Kaupthing Bank Sverige AB changed its name to Ålandsbanken Sverige AB and was happy.
+Kaupthing Bank Sverige AB changed its name to Ålandsbanken Sverige AB.

 Activity

 Bank of Åland has 30 branch offices across Finland and Sweden and the number of retail and private banking customers is about 90,000.
 In Finland, Bank of Åland is a full service bank focused on private banking and premium banking.
 The Swedish branch, Ålandsbanken Sverige, has private banking and asset management as its main business areas.
 It was converted from a subsidiary into a branch on 1 December 2011.

 Bank of Åland has 19 branch offices on the Åland Islands.
 The branch offices in the Finnish mainland are located in Helsinki, Espoo, Turku, Pargas, Tampere and Vaasa.
 In Sweden, the branch offices are situated in Stockholm, Gothenburg and Malmö.

-The Bank of Åland group includes wholly owned Crosskey Banking Solutions Ab Ltd, which is a Nordic provider of banking solutions with 150 employees and offices in Mariehamn, Stockholm, Helsinki and Turku.
+The Bank of Åland group includes wholly owned Crosskey Banking Solutions Ab Ltd, which is a Nordic provider of banking services with 150 employees and offices in Mariehamn, Stockholm, Helsinki and Turku.
 Other subsidiaries are Ålandsbanken Fonder AB, Ålandsbanken Fondbolag Ab, Ålandsbanken Asset Management Ab, Ålandsbanken Equities Ab, Alpha Management Company S.A. and Ab Compass Card Ltd Oy.

 The group headquarters are located in Mariehamn on the Åland Islands.
 The Swedish head office occupies six floors of the classic property Stureplan 19, built in 1893–1895, in central Stockholm.

+Ratings

+The Bank of Aland been rated by Moody's Ratings in A3/ P-2 for long- and short-term deposits.